apache/activemq-website/src/components/classic/documentation/how-to-unit-test-jms-code.md

 @Rule
 EmbeddedActiveMQBroker customizedBroker = new EmbeddedActiveMQBroker("bean:customize-activemq.xml");
 ```
-Note that to use the XML configuration, you may need to add additional libraries on the classpath to support the XBean configuration of ActiveMQ Classic.
-The versions of the `spring-context` library should correspond with the version used by your selected version of ActiveMQ Classic.
+Note that to use the XML configuration, you may need to add additional libraries on the classpath to support the XBean configuration of ActiveMQ.
+The versions of the `spring-context` library should correspond with the version used by your selected version of ActiveMQ.

 **Maven Configuration For XBean Configuration**
 ```